boots-edu/textbook/source/text/8-testing/jest.md

 });
 ```

-This test fails because we don't throw an exception and neither does pop which we are using to implement this.
+This test fails because we don't throw an exception, and neither does `pop` which we are using to implement this.
 We need to fix the code.

+{: .no-run}

 ```typescript
 class Elements {